 Hailing from their hometown of Ocean City, Maryland, The Swell Fellas are careening towards becoming full time psych rockers.
 Starting music at an early age, inspired by their parents’ vast collection, they honed their craft at beer drenched bars and college parties.
 The Swell Fellas invoke everything from the dark vibes of Alice In Chains to the bombast of Led Zeppelin.
-Having moved to Austin and experiencing the dog eat dog side of the music industry, the band returned home inspired to create.
-Fresh off of the release of their debut full length, The Big Grand Entrance (mixed and co-produced by Ben McLeod of All Them Witches), and gearing up for the release of a new 3 song EP The Great Play of Extension in April, and new single Death Race in August, these guys are ready to tour until the van breaks down (when the masks come off).
+Having lived Austin and now residing in Nashville, they've seen the scene and are hungry to create something far from it.
+Fresh off of the release of their debut full length, The Big Grand Entrance (mixed by Ben McLeod of All Them Witches) in January, 3 song EP The Great Play of Extension in April, and new single Death Race in August, these guys are ready to tour until the van breaks down (when the masks come off).
 They'll be cooking in the meantime...

 This power trio is made up of a pair of brothers, Conner and Chris Poole (guitar and drums respectively) with their longtime friend, Mark Rohrer, a rock guitarist who they begged to buy bass gear.
 Growing out of their homemade backyard studio in MD, the band is pushed forward by Rohrer’s brand of melodic bass playing, wailing lead guitar with dynamic instrumental effects, and an underscore of wonderfully technical drumming.
 And so, these three old friends have distilled their personal chemistry into something greater than the sum of its parts.
 With larger than life lyrics inspired by the ebbs and flows of their personal lives, the band remains surprisingly grounded for a group who are so prone to interstellar exploration.